Log in to online banking

 Doing this can help spread out the cost of groceries.
 Buying and making meals this way can also help you take advantage of sales and break the cost of the entire meal into manageable pieces over time.

-Food is the centerpiece of many gatherings, but we also need to remember that creating memories is just as important.
 Sharing a good meal with those we care about is how many of us celebrate life.
-We must all remember that spending time with each other is most important of all.
+It can be helpful to remember that spending time with each other is more important than what's on your plates.

 How would you rate this article?